 In social psychology the phenomenon of bystander effect is when individuals don't offer help or assistance to someone in obvious need.
 The bystander effect is actually shown to increase with the number of bystanders.
 The more people are gathered together watching the event, the less the chances are an individual will step out from the crowd and help another individual in need.

-When a person in need is ignored by several people, the notion spread throughout the crowd of onlookers.
-The deindividualized crowd has no stake in rendering aid to the person in need.
+When a person in need is ignored by several people, the notion spreads throughout the crowd of onlookers.
+The de-individualized crowd has no stake in rendering aid to the person in need.

-Seemingly anonymous now - lost in a crowd of fellow onlookers, the diffused responsibility amongst all present provides for the escape from rendering care.
+Seemingly anonymous now - lost in a crowd of fellow onlookers, the diffused responsibility amongst all present provides for the escape from or the social responsibility of rendering care to a person in need.
 The crowd has striped individuals of the feeling they are morally obligated to help .
 If no one else is helping - why should I?
 I don't know this person, what if they have a disease?
 This isn't my fight, I don't even know who is right or wrong.
 It's not worth it to get involved and possibly get hurt, why should I - I don't even know the person!